bouletmarc/HondaReflashTool/README.md

 | :exclamation: | Seed/Key ECU Unlock Algorithms(0x27,0x41) -> ONLY Specified ECUS (see compatible list below) |
 | :white_check_mark: | RWD firmware file X-RAY/Decryptor to binary file (.bin) |
 | :white_large_square: | Binary file (.bin) to RWD firmware file builder |

+# Want to contribute your work to this project?

+You can freely 'Fork' this repository to your github account, this will create a duplicated copy of the project inside your github account repositories!

+To apply any changes and updates to the project, uploads the changes you have done to the duplicated project inside your reposities and then provide a 'Pull Requests' to this github repo to make the request to apply your changes done to the tool but inside my repository.

 # Compatible Cars